 Next, I grabbed an Italian sausage dog at U-Lucky Dawg (fantastic), and headed on down the line of trucks.
-I grabbed some churros and Anita grabbed some ice cream.
+Anita grabbed some ice cream and I grabbed some churros.

 I could not go to a food truck rally without getting chili from my favorite chili truck, the Chili Hut.
 I didn’t care that it was 104 out with the humidity, I was getting a few 3-way chilis.
-I first ate at the Chili Hut at a cluster truck that Jungle Jim’s put on years ago and I’ve been jonesin’ to return ever since.
+The Chili Hut was at a cluster truck at Jungle Jim’s years ago and I’ve been jonesin’ to return ever since.

 Then, more truly amazing goodness at the Quite Frankly truck.
 I had (and devoured) the Darth Reuben, which made any other Reuben pale in comparison.
 I could sit down with a bowl of their homemade kraut right now.
 Anita had the Granny Brie, a crazy good combination of smooth brie with apple butter and Granny Smith apples.
 Like a dessert sandwich.
 Well, not like one, it was one.